M-Ahsan-Ismail/Tijaarat-Developers/README.md

 Assisted In customizing the hrms modules and its portal development and assited in customization of---> purchase ,inventory ,accounting , project modules.

 ## SubContractor Bill
+Developed a Subcontractor Management Module to streamline payments for subcontracted work.
+Allows creation of bills for subcontractors based on the work they’ve completed.
+Supports advance deductions and links each bill to a specific project.
+Once approved, the bill is automatically posted to accounting, similar to a vendor bill.
+Integrated smart buttons to quickly view linked bills and journal entries.

+Also developed:
+A modern Kanban view for better workflow visibility.

+A detailed PDF report showing:
+Work done
+Payable amount
+Deductions (like advances)
+Final amount to be paid

 ## Project_Reports